 Is Voting For a Third Party a Vote for the Other Team?
 Does Voting Third Party Split the Vote?

-Voting for a third party can and has historically upset an election, this is typical because it deprives a major party candidate of votes, but not always.
-Sometimes it deprives all candidates of the majority, which can certainly work in any party’s favor.
+Voting for a third party can and has historically upset an election.
+This is typical since it usually, but not always, deprives a major party candidate of votes.
+Sometimes it deprives all candidates of the majority, which can work in any party’s favor.

 TIP: There is a lot of false information out there, so study up and vote tactically.
-Don’t fool yourself into taking a position based on one side’s viewpoints, remember to look closely at what each candidate stands for and what legislation they have passed in prior office.
+Don’t fool yourself into taking a position based on one side’s viewpoints, remember to look closely at what each candidate stands for and what legislation they have passed in their prior offices.

 TIP: The platforms of parties have changed over time to meet the new demands of voters, embracing new key voter issues and demographics and letting go of former issues and members.
 The two major parties have essentially done an 180 since 1861.
 While one may feel frustration with either major party candidate, consider the very effective tactic of a begrudged vote for a major party and tactful votes down a ballot to change the general environment in which the President and Congress serve.
-This can push the major parties toward a direction currently embraced more clearly by the many third parties.
-For instance, if one votes for Hillary, a local carbon tax, and for down ballot progressives, it can have a similar effect to if Jill Stein won over time.
-No, it isn’t “the same,” but one is well advised to think about their vote if they wish to see real change.
+This can push the major parties toward a direction currently embraced by the many third parties.
+For instance, if one voted for a local carbon tax and down ballot progressives, these votes could have a similar effect the outcome Jill Stein had been striving for.
+It isn’t “the same,” but one is well advised to think practically about their vote if they wish to see change.